 3) They also must have the genetic ability to thrive in pasture based, natural outdoor living.
 Many hybrid breeds have lost the natural instincts for broodiness, predator safety & foraging and have weaker immune systems from generations of confinement.

-4) Lastly, they must have a moderate to slow growth rate to allow them to develop strong skeletal systems & healthy organs.
+4) Lastly, they must have a moderate to slow growth rate.
+This allows them to develop strong skeletal systems & healthy organs.

 If you are serious about furthering Heritage Breeds, carefully research the breeder you are buying from.
-There are many private breeders, but there are also some larger, national hatcheries that sell certified Heritage Breeds like Meyer Hatchery, Murray McMurry Hatchery and Cackle Hatchery.
+There are many private breeders of Heritage chicken.
+There are also some larger, national hatcheries that sell certified Heritage Breeds like Meyer Hatchery, Murray McMurry Hatchery and Cackle Hatchery.

 The 12 critical level breeds include: Campine, Chantecler, Crevecoeur, Holland, Modern Game, Nankin, Spanish, Sumatra, Yokohama, Sultan, Russian Orloff, and Redcap.